 Steps to carrying out a Living Lab project

-- To start the process, there will be a project proposal form to fill in, to start to set out your ideas for undertaking a project (either chosen from a list from your lecturer, or your own project)
+- To start the process, consider your ideas for undertaking a project (either chosen from a list from your lecturer, or your own project).

-- You then meet with the Environmental Officer to discuss the project and your plan.
+- You then meet with Catrin Darsley, UEA's Sustainable Development Manager, to discuss the project and your plan.

 - If your project proposal is accepted, you get to take it forward!
-The Environmental Officer will be on hand to support you if needed, for example with helping to identify data holders or key contacts.
+The Sustainability, Utilities and Engineering Department will be on hand to support you if needed, for example with helping to identify data holders or key contacts.

-- Mid-way through, you'll have another chat with the Environmental Officer and start to think about who might be interested in your findings after you complete your project.
+- Mid-way through, you'll have another chat with the Sustainable Development Manager and start to think about who might be interested in your findings after you complete your project.